henrysky/astroNN/docs/source/quick_start.rst

     pip install pydot
     conda install graphviz

-Then if you are using Mac, run the following command
+Then if you are using MacOS, run the following command

 .. prompt:: bash $